benchristelcom/benchristelcom.github.io/src/heroes4/neutral-army-growth.md

 However, there seems to be a cap on the growth rate.
 For peasants, it is about 5.125 creatures per day.
 For catapults, it seems to be around 1/3 of a creature per day.
 I don't know how the cap is determined.

+Hypothesis: the growth rate cap is `5.125 * sqrt(S)` PEONS per day, where `S` is the strength of an individual creature in PEONs.
+Note that catapults have an individual strength of 200 PEONs.